How it works

 • Reimbursement workflow & audit

-• GDPR-aligned handling, encryption, hash-chained audit trail
+• State-privacy-aligned handling, encryption, hash-chained audit trail

 • Compliance purge + retention policy